aadarsh-ganta/Spotify-Playlist/README.md

 # Spotify-Playlist-Sorter

-Developed a Java program that uses an algorithm to determines whether a song should be added to one of three tailored playlists in Spotify based on user preferences and genre-specific criteria.
+Developed a Java program that uses an algorithm to determine whether a song should be added to one of three tailored playlists in Spotify based on user preferences and genre-specific criteria.
 The program processes a list of songs, checking each song's composition (pop, rock, country) and matching it to the appropriate playlist or rejecting it if the requirements are unmet.

 Key features: